Mushu: Legacy

 Mushu has also been described as a controversial character.
 Chinese viewers are reported to have disliked the dragon upon the film's initial release.
 According to the University of Southern California professor Stanley Rosen, the character was well received in the United States, but accused by some Chinese audiences of trivializing their culture and Mulan's story.
 When the trailer for the 2020 live-action adaptation of the film was released, several fans complained about Mushu's absence from the preview on social media.
-By July 2019, the Twitter hashtag "There’s no Mushu dragon in Mulan" had been viewed over 310 million times.
 Director Niki Caro confirmed that the character would not be in the remake, and discredited theories that the phoenix was "an updated version" of Mushu.
 Producer Jason Reed explained that Mushu was written out because "the dragon is a sign of respect and of strength and power and sort of using it as a silly sidekick did not play well with a traditional Chinese audience".
 Tom, Mushu's original animator, also appreciated that excluding the character from the remake would allow its creative team to release their own version of Mulan unhindered by expectations to adapt Mushu successfully.

 Believed to have been written out of the remake due to concerns over cultural inaccuracy and racism, some academics and culture critics defended Disney's decision to exclude Mushu, describing it as the studio's attempt to depict Chinese culture and history more authentically.
 Olive Pometsey of British GQ found the adjustment necessary to adapt Mulan respectfully, and Esquire's Adrienne Westenfeld said the lack of Mushu resulted in a stronger, more self-sufficient Mulan.
 However, Jeva Lange of The Week reported that Chinese fans also expressed disappointment over Mushu's exclusion on the Chinese microblogging platform Weibo.
-Meanwhile, according to Rebecca Davis of Variety, Chinese audiences bemoaned the absence of Mushu upon the remake's release in China.
+According to Rebecca Davis of Variety, Chinese audiences bemoaned the absence of Mushu upon the remake's release in China, and by July 2019, the Weibo hashtag "There's no Mushu dragon in Mulan" had been viewed over 310 million times by Chinese users.
 In a review for CNN, historian Kelly Hammond panned the removal of Mushu as one of the remake's biggest missteps, which she said caused the film to rely on outdated jokes from male soldiers for comic relief.
 Lange opined that Mushu's absence deprives the remake's version of Mulan of meaningful dialogue by removing the supporting character with whom she shared most conversations, suggesting that he could have been reimagined as a more serious character, a female dragon, or another sort of character entirely, instead of eliminated altogether.